-As required by Rule 13a-15(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our management, including our principal executive officer and principal financial officer, has evaluated the effectiveness of our disclosure controls and procedures as of the end of the period covered by this report.
-Based on that evaluation, our principal executive officer and our principal financial officer have concluded that as of the end of the period covered by this report our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) were effective.
+As required by Rule 13a-15(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), our management, including our principal executive officer and principal financial officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of the end of the period covered by this report.
+At the time we filed the Original Filing, our principal executive officer and principal financial officer had concluded that as of December 31, 2018 our disclosure controls and procedures were effective.
+Subsequent to that evaluation, PricewaterhouseCoopers LLP, the independent registered public accounting firm of the Company, performed an internal review over its 2018 audit of the Company's consolidated financial statements as reported in the Original Filing.
+Following this review, our principal executive officer and principal financial officer concluded that our disclosure controls and procedures were not effective as of December 31, 2018 because of the material weakness in our internal control over financial reporting, as described below.